 Earthy Virgo calls us out into Mother Nature where we can relax in the natural rhythms of her cycles.
 Head to the park (or your own backyard) and find a tall tree to lean on.
 Notice the strength of the trunk, the depth of its roots, how high and far the branches extend.
 The stability of a tree can be ultra grounding during this anxiety-provoking solar spell.

 This information should not be used for diagnosing or treating a health condition or disease and is not intended as a substitute for consulting with your physician or healthcare provider.

 As an astrologer and wellness consultant, Stephanie Gailing weaves together stellar insights, flower essence therapy, dreamwork, and compassion-based coaching.
-Stephanie is the author of Planetary Apothecary: An Astrological Approach to Health and Wellness and Stellar Kids.
-She counsels clients, teaches workshops, writes about holistic well-being, and crafts custom-designed flower essence elixirs.
-Based in Seattle, she frequently travels to New York City, and works with clients all over the world.
-Find out more about Stephanie’s wellness astrology consultations and coaching services here.
+Author of Planetary Apothecary, Stephanie offers Stellar Guidance Sessions, teaches workshops, writes about holistic well-being, and crafts custom-designed flower essence elixirs.
+Stephanie’s latest offering includes her Inspiring Dreams webinar series that features classes on astrology and dreams, self-care strategies for sleeping better, how to remember your dreams and more.
+Based on Whidbey Island, outside of Seattle, she frequently travels to New York City, and works with clients all over the world.